taxprofiler/taxpasta/docs/tutorials/tutorial.md

 But wait, this doesn’t look right at all.
 We know which sample column we have from `mOTUs`, but what about the `Kraken` read count column?
-Also many of the columns of the profiles are *not* shared between the two profilers (see an important note about this [here](#important-caveat)), so we have a lot of ‘cruft’, and really the resulting file makes no sense, as you can’t do any proper comparison.
+Also many of the columns of the profiles are *not* shared between the two classifiers/profilers (see an important note about this [here](#important-caveat)), so we have a lot of “cruft”, and really the resulting file makes no sense, as you can’t do any proper comparison.

 ### taxpasta standardise

 But this is where `taxpasta` comes to the rescue!

-With `taxpasta`, we can already standardised and make multi-sample taxon tables for you at the command line level (e.g., immediately after profiling), rather than having to do this with custom scripts and a lot of manual munging.
+With `taxpasta`, we can already standardised and make multi-sample taxon tables for you at the command-line level (e.g., immediately after classification/profiling), rather than having to do this with custom scripts and a lot of manual munging.

-If you want to standardise a single sample, you just need to specify the profiler of the input file, the output file name (with a valid suffix, which will tell `taxpasta` which format to save the output), and finally the the profile itself.
+If you want to standardise a single sample, you just need to specify theclassifier/ of the input file, the output file name (with a valid suffix, which will tell `taxpasta` which format to save the output), and finally the profile itself.

 ``` bash
 taxpasta standardise --profiler kraken2 -o taxpasta-tutorial/2612_pe-ERR5766176-db1_kraken2.tsv taxpasta-tutorial/2612_pe-ERR5766176-db1.kraken2.report.txt